ryanpjhickey/ryanpjhickey/README.md

 **`Full Stack Developer interested in automation`**

-🌲 I’ve just recently finished UC Davis's Full Stack web development bootcamp, and I am now studying Java and C# independently.
-I'm currently looking for entry level software development and software engineering roles.
-My current goals are to gain a better understanding of OOP, specificially within Java and C#.
+🌲 I’m a graduate of UC Davis's Full Stack web development bootcamp, and I also study Java and C# independently.
+I'm currently looking for entry level IT, software development, and software engineering roles.
+I am always looking to improve my programming skills and comprehesion of new and interesting technologies.

 ### 👤 Portfolio
 My portfolio site can be found here: https://ryanpjhickey.github.io/portfolio/